ChangemakerStudios/Papercut-SMTP/README.md

 ![Logging View](https://changemakerstudios.us/content/images/2020/07/Papercut-Log.png)

 ## Papercut SMTP Service
 Papercut SMTP has an optional HTTP server to receive emails even when the client is not running.
-It's installed by default with [Papercut.Setup.exe](https://github.com/ChangemakerStudios/Papercut/releases).
-Alternatively, it can be run in an almost portable way by downloading [Papercut.Service.zip](https://github.com/ChangemakerStudios/Papercut/releases), unzipping and [following the service installation instructions](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service).
+It can be run in an almost portable way by downloading [Papercut.Smtp.Service.*.zip](https://github.com/ChangemakerStudios/Papercut/releases), unzipping, and [following the service installation instructions](https://github.com/ChangemakerStudios/Papercut/tree/develop/src/Papercut.Service).

 ### Host in Docker